Nitishkr22/TIAND/README.md

 This graph illustrates the frequency of synchronized timestamps between the LiDAR sensor and the cameras.
 These synchronized timestamps correspond to keyframes that are well-suited for sensor fusion applications.
 The average frame rate, as indicated by the graph, is around 3-4 frames per second.

 ![ssRdMKeagjtXHeikfICe-dC1oRiJPTvDilCpJbXkVxkalNf0XVoZwqYNZyQprL-RpTjjWqMvKNkL6TGckjLzhmCzEbuZVAeUXE18AJvKwFo1uAnVxSVc45BkmVQZNO0vxNyiMvEJl150x6w5kWnRc7s](https://github.com/Nitishkr22/TIAND/assets/97292143/0aaf4367-23bc-417a-bf5c-3272357e2c53)
 The above figure shows the synchronization of frames between the front radar and camera with respect to timestamps.
-We have at least one closest radar frame corresponding to each camera frame with an accuracy in sub-microseconds.
+Notably, for each camera frame, there exists at least one corresponding radar frame with a matching timestamp, achieving an accuracy level within sub-microseconds.

 # Computer architecture used and sensor specifications
 Ubuntu 18.04 LTS was used for ROS-based data recording.